 The government standardized all plans.
 Requiring the same plans to include the same coverage regardless of the company that sells them.
 This makes it easy to compare the cost without keeping track of coverage.

 If a current medical condition requires you to visit a doctor regularly, research plans that pay the full Part B coinsurance or copayment.
 While it’s not always possible to know the level of healthcare you will need in the future, reviewing each plan’s specific coverage is important.
 If you will be traveling out of the country, some plans provide coverage for foreign travel.

 Each plan offers different coverage and premiums that vary.
 It’s important to note the price of the plans between companies, due to they are not required to charge the same amount.
 You may be able to find the same plan at a lower price.

 There are times outside of open enrollment when individuals may have a Guaranteed Issue Right, eligible without underwriting.
 If you choose to delay enrolling in Part B because of group coverage, your eligibility period will be delayed until you enroll in Part B. Instead of having six months, you only have 63 days.

-but now, within the first year, you would like to return to Original Medicare.
+Joined Part C when first eligible, but, within the first year, would like to return to Medicare.

-- You dropped a Medicare Supplement insurance policy to join a Medicare Advantage plan for the first time and you’ve been in the plan for less than a year and want to switch back.
+Dropped a Medicare Supplement to join Part C for the first time and been in the plan for less than a year.

-- You’re in a Medicare Advantage plan, but you move out of the plan’s service area.
+Enrolled in Part C, but moved out of the network service area.

-If you miss your Medicare Supplement insurance open enrollment or do not have a guaranteed issue right for another reason, you may be able to buy a policy during Annual Open Enrollment.
-However, insurance companies selling during this time are allowed to use medical underwriting as a deciding factor.
-In other words, they can use your current health status to decide whether to sell you a policy, and even to determine how much to charge you.
+If you miss your open enrollment or don’t have a Guaranteed Issue Right, you may be able to enroll during Annual Enrollment.
+Companies during this time are allowed to use underwriting as a deciding factor to determine whether to sell you a policy and how much it will cost.